saeeron/pair_trading/README.md

-## A Python Module to Study Mispricing (market-neutral) and Momentum Divergence (momentum-neutral) Strategies for pairs (triplets, ...) and Using generative AI for portfolio optimization
+## A Python Library to Study Mispricing (market-neutral) and Momentum Divergence (momentum-neutral) Strategies for pairs (triplets, ...) and Using generative AI for portfolio optimization

   This module implements some pair (triplets) trading ideas regarding mispricing and momentum divergence.